kdonnay/mwa/README.md

 ## 25       10          10  0.107   0.093 0.187  0.040   0.053 0.093
 ```

-`wakes` provides a data.frame with the information for the spatiotemporal cylinders (or wakes)
-for all spatial and temporal windows considered.
-Returns the eventID (i.e.
-the index of the event in the time-ordered dataset),
-treatment (1: treatment episode, 0: control episode), counts of dependent events,
-overlaps (‚ÄúSO‚Äù and ‚ÄúMO‚Äù) pre and post intervention, and the matching variables.
+`wakes` provides a data.frame with the information for the spatiotemporal cylinders (or wakes) for all spatial and temporal windows considered.
+Returns the eventID (i.e., the index of the event in the time-ordered dataset), treatment (1: treatment episode, 0: control episode), counts of dependent events, overlaps (SO and MO) pre and post intervention, and the matching variables.

 ```r
 head(results$wakes,20)